Mahi-agrawal84/FrontEnd-Dev/README.md

 **Topic:** Bootstrap Basics, Grid System, and Utilities

 ### What I Learned
-- Bootstrap overview and purpose
+- Bootstrap overview and advantages
-- Containers, Rows, and Columns
+- Containers, Rows, and Columns for layout
-- Bootstrap Grid (12-column system)
+- Bootstrap 12-column Grid System
-- Mobile-first design
+- Applied mobile-first design principles
-- Utility classes for spacing and text
+- Used utility classes for spacing, text, and background

 ### Task
-Build a responsive portfolio using Bootstrap grid and utilities.
+Build a responsive portfolio using Bootstrap grid and utility classes.

 ---